 Clean walls.
 Depending on your paint’s finish, you may need to take extra care of how you clean the wall.
 If you have a glossy finish, you can use more abrasive chemicals and scrub a little harder.
 But if you don’t, gently wipe the walls with a less harmful cleaner and a soft sponge.
 A deep cleaning service will know exactly what to use when cleaning your home.

 Clean Switches and Vents.
 You can quickly clean your home’s switches with a microfiber cloth or cleaning wipe.
 If you want to go the extra mile and disinfect them, grab some disinfectant wipes instead.
 For your vents, make sure the air conditioning and heater are turned off.
 Vacuum the vents if you can’t take off the covers.
 If you can, unscrew, remove the covers, and brush them until the dirt is gone.
-You can then vacuum inside of the vents with the attachments.
+You can then vacuum the inside the vents with the attachments.

 Clean baseboards.
 Take a microfiber cloth with your cleaner of choice and wipe the baseboards all the way across, making sure to get the corners where a lot of dust can gather.